How to Make the Best Mimosa

 Recipe updated, originally posted December 2012.
 Since posting this in 2012, we have tweaked the recipe to be more clear and added a quick recipe video. – Adam and Joanne

-What’s better to serve at brunch than a fabulous mimosa cocktail made with dry sparkling wine and orange juice?
-It’s simple, fun and perfect to serve company.
-Use a dry sparkling wine, not sweet.
+Mimosas are perfect for brunch, birthdays, holidays, and weddings.
+For the best mimosa, use a dry sparkling wine, not sweet.
 We usually will spend $12 to $15 on the sparkling wine we add to our mimosas.
-Your best bet is to look for “Cava,” which comes from Spain or an American sparkling wine that’s around $15.
+Your best bet is to look for “Cava,” which comes from Spain, or an American sparkling wine that’s around $15.
 A dry Prosecco is a great option, too.

 You Will Need